 Angel looked out the window into the empty yard where only moments before, Mrs. Stubblefield’s car had zoomed down the driveway, carrying her baby away forever.

 Angel dragged the other kittens closer to her heart.

 Are those tears in my Angel’s eyes?
 Cats aren’t supposed to cry.
 Or am I looking through my own tears.
 It’s hard to say.

 One of Angel’s kittens has gone to her new home.
 As mothers, we can identify with the pain in Angel’s heart at the loss of her offspring, even when it’s a good thing.
 We see Black Cat’s efforts to empathize but justify the situation.
 (Isn’t that just like a man?).
 Then, he delivers a one-liner that hopefully, made you smile.

 Even more than the narrative in a story, good dialogue creates drama, romance, angst, or humor.
 If you can put it all in one conversation, then good on you!

 The reader doesn’t need to understand the motives behind the writer’s words or how much effort went into creating just the right effect.
 They just know that as they read and see the story unfold, they feel the character’s joy, their pain, or their sorrow as they become one with the characters.

 The mark of a good book is when the reader turns the last page, she wishes there were another 100 pages.
 The mark of a GREAT book is when that same reader closes the book, she races to Amazon and orders another book by this same author.

 Beyond a good plot, a charming setting or appealing characters, dialogue that sings is essential to creating this kind of response.

 Elaine Faber has published four novels, various magazine articles and multiple anthology stories.
 Elaine lives in Elk Grove with her husband and three house cats.
-She teaches an Inspire critique class and volunteers at the American Cancer Society Discovery Shop.
+She volunteers at the American Cancer Society Discovery Shop.